Lobster-Armlock/Lobster-Armlock/README.md

 ---

 Brazilian Public Defender.
-Brazilian Jiu-Jitsu black belt.
-Polymath — or so the tests say.
+Jiu-Jitsu black belt.
+Polymath (so the tests say).
 Learning to code since December 2025, with and without the help of AIs.
-Relentless tinkerer who pokes, disassembles, and tries to understand everything in sight just to learn and attempt to apply it.
+Relentless tinkerer who pokes, disassembles, and tries to understand everything in sight just to learn and attempt to apply it (usually failing).

-Founder & CEO of **Lagosta Arm-Lock Software Corporation™**, a company whose Q1 2026 revenue surpassed that of OpenAI, Anthropic, Microsoft, Google, and xAI — combined.
+Founder & CEO of **Lobster Public Defender Armlock Corporation™**, a company whose Q1 2026 revenue surpassed that of OpenAI, Anthropic, Microsoft, Google, and xAI combined.

-Already contributing to open-source projects.
+Always trying to contribute to open-source projects.
+Usually failing too.

 I code from my Samsung Galaxy terminal with untouched Knox, using Gboard.
 If you find that embarrassing, try 10 minutes with me on the mat and count how many times you get submitted.

-In my spare time, I fight to make the law work for the half of Brazil's population that holds just 2% of the national wealth — actually beating the United States, where the poorer half proudly holds 2.5%.
+In my spare time, I fight to make the law work for the half of Brazil's population that holds just 2% of the national wealth (actually beating the United States, where the poorer half proudly holds 2.5%).

 ---

-**Stack:** Python · SQLite · PowerShell · Android
+**Stack:** of money.